 You’ll be assigned a personal development tutor during your first weeks at Edinburgh Napier.
 They will help you settle into life at university and be your first point of contact for any academic or personal issues you may experience.

-We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills and career prospects.
+We want you to get the most out of your studies and offer a variety of services and support to develop your academic skills.

 Academic skills workshops